duleorlovic/blog/_posts/2016-02-21-zoneminder-security-server-raspberry-pi-home-automation-arduino.markdown

 # POE

-# Long cable
+# Long cable on battery power

 Mikrotik RB 750 use 90mA + 10ma for each port, so ~ 150mA when all cables are
 there.
 There is no difference while there is a traffic or inactive network.

-Cheap china ip camera spends 260mA if all diodes are on and streaming (253mA no streaming).
+Cheap china white ip camera spends 260mA if all diodes are on and streaming (253mA no streaming).
 During the day, witout IR diodes, it spends 100mA (87mA when there is no streaming).
+Cheap china ip camera without box spends ~140mA.

 # Stream

+You can open rtsp stream in vlc player.
 You can stream inside html page using https://wiki.videolan.org/Documentation:WebPlugin

 but plugin is not supported any more https://forum.videolan.org/viewtopic.php?t=138044